SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 Binary data in responses
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Since JSON does not support binary data, binary responses are base64 encoded.
-This is denoted by the encodedBody field.
-Hoverfly automatically encodes and decodes the data during the export and import phases.
+JSON is a text-based file format so it has no intrinsic support for binary data.
+Therefore if Hoverfly a response body containin] binary data (images, gzipped, etc), the response body will be base64 encoded and the `encodedBody` field set to true.

 .. literalinclude:: ../../simulations/basic-encoded-simulation.json
    :lines: 47-48